yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 ---

 {% compositionsetup %}

-{summary:page}Domain service host is used to host services within the hosting processing unit domain which are exposed for remote invocation.{summary}
+{% summary page %}Domain service host is used to host services within the hosting processing unit domain which are exposed for remote invocation.{% endsummary %}

 # Overview